prebbz/phoscon_sunmon/README.md

 ```

 ## Obtaining an API key
 The deCONZ REST API requires each request contain a valid API key.
+This must
-This must be obtained by first unlocking the gateway, and then you can use curl to POST a request using the **api_req_key.json** file in this repo:
+be obtained by first unlocking the deCONZ gateway, and then you can use curl
+to POST a request using the **api_req_key.json** file in this repo:

-`curl http://<gateway_host>:8088/api/ -d @../api_key_req.json | jq `
+`curl http://<gateway_host>:8088/api/ -d @api_key_req.json | jq `

+(jq is optional and just used for pretty JSON formatting)

 ## Configuration file
 Nearly the entirety of the configuration is contained within one file.
+There
-There is a commented sample file included in this repository,  adjust it with your values.
+is a commented sample file included in this repository which should be
+updated with your values.

-My suggestion is to create the schedules you want for Sunrise and Sunset first using the Phoscon web client and then run this binary with an empty [schedules} section.
-It will then print out all schedules along with the corresponding ID which can then be used in the configuration file:
+My suggestion is to create the schedules you want for Sunrise and Sunset
+first using the Phoscon web client and then run this binary with an empty
+[schedules] section.
+It will then print out all schedules along with the
+corresponding ID (e.g. Schedule **[2]** which can then be used in the
+configuration file:
 ```
 >./build/phoscon-sunmon -c sample.cfg
 ** Message: 22:56:56.762: Parsed 3 key(s) from group 'phoscon'